Info Source 2024 : Library and Archives Canada

 Purpose:

-To develop acquisition priorities and values, to authenticate acquisitions, and to trace archival collections.
+To develop acquisition priorities and values, to authenticate acquisitions and to trace archival collections.

-Consistent Uses:
+Consistent uses:

 The information is used to document provenance of archival donations and transfer of legal ownership of archival collections, to establish authority for restrictions on public use and copyright protection of donations, and to identify long-term trends in purchase prices of documentary material and document.

-LAC will retain permanently this information for archival purposes.
+LAC will permanently retain this information for archival purposes.

-DA Number: 2015/007
+DA number: 2015/007

-Related Record Number: LAC DHC 114
+Related record number: LAC DHC 114

-TBS Registration: 000549
+TBS registration: 000549

-Bank Number: LAC PPU 025
+Bank number: LAC PPU 025

-Resource Description and Access (RDA) (formerly Anglo-American Cataloguing Rules [AACR])
+Resource Description and Access (RDA) (formerly Anglo-American Cataloguing Rules [AACR]) (CoR)

 Description: